omaskery/shenzhen.io-assembler/README.md

 # Assembly Syntax

-The syntax used is almost entirely identical to that in SHENZHEN.IO, any additional instructions are purely compile-time macros and are explained below:
+The assembly used is almost entirely identical to that in SHENZHEN.IO, the syntax is the same but some compile-time 'macro' instructions have been added as described below:

 | Mneumonic | Argument 1 | Argument 2 | Explanation
 | --------- |:----------:|:----------:| -----------